 “Earn Your Way In” Admissions

 To begin the admission process, you simply register—no application required—for the following three, 4-credit, undergraduate-level degree courses:

 - EXPO 25 Academic Writing and Critical Reading

 - Before registering, you'll need to first pass our online test of critical reading and writing skills or complete EXPO 15 Fundamentals of Academic Writing with a B grade.

-- You have two registration attempts to earn the required grade of B or higher in EXPO 25.
+- You have two registration attempts to earn the required grade of B or higher in EXPO 25 (a withdrawal grade counts as an attempt).

 - Any two courses from the program

 Complete the three degree courses with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.

 Tip: We recommend that you take EXPO 15, EXPO 25, and MATH E-3 to gain admission to the program.
 These courses count toward the degree regardless of prior transfer credit and will ensure you have the writing and foundational math skills to succeed at Harvard.
 To encourage this straightforward path to admission, these courses are offered at the low tuition price of $1,000 a course.
 EXPO 15 cannot be taken concurrently with or after EXPO 25.

 Applying to the Degree Program